ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/attachments/put-attachment.dotnet.markdown

-﻿# Operations : Attachments : How to Put an Attachment
+# Operations: Attachments: How to Put an Attachment

 This operation is used to put an attachment to a document.